 Seasonal affective disorder (SAD) is a subtype of major depression and bipolar disorder, occurring with seasonal change over at least a 2-year period.
 Most commonly presents with onset of depression in the autumn or winter, and full remission of symptoms over the spring or summer.
 Lifetime estimates for depressive and bipolar disorders with a seasonal pattern average between 0.4% and 2.9% in US, Canadian, and UK community studies.
 Some estimates may be as high 9.7%.
 However, these differences are probably due to differences in the sampling and diagnostic criteria used.

-Bipolar I disorder: at least one manic or mixed episode.
+Bipolar I disorder: at least one manic episode.

 Bipolar II disorder: has never had a full manic episode; at least one hypomanic episode and at least one major depressive episode.